GrooveHacker/fnaf-irl/README.md

 - The phone cannot be moved from its spot.

-6. In the event that something *desirable* enters room, you may shine the flashlight in its eyes at any time to make it leave.
+6. In the event that something *desirable* enters the room, you may shine the flashlight in its eyes at any time to make it leave.

 - Before returning to the computer, the flashlight must be returned to its spot next to your phone.